jabemp/emp-auto-template/README.md

 You can then store the result on a public folder so that YQL can fetch the end result on your web server.

 ### Adding tables for new sites
-Documentation on how to develop new custom tables: https://developer.yahoo.com/yql/guide/dev-external_tables.html A custom table contains javascript code to parse html and build an xml response back with library E4X: https://developer.mozilla.org/en-US/docs/Archive/Web/E4X/Processing_XML_with_E4X
+Documentation on how to develop YQL Open Data Tables: https://developer.yahoo.com/yql/guide/dev-external_tables.html A custom table contains javascript code to parse html and build an xml response back with library E4X: https://developer.mozilla.org/en-US/docs/Archive/Web/E4X/Processing_XML_with_E4X